syngenta/linchemin/docs/source/chemical_objects_classes.rst

 of the molecules involved in the reaction (e.g. ‘smiles’) and a ``chemical_equation_identity_name`` string, indicating which representation of the reaction should be used for determining the identity (e.g., 'r_p' only considers reactants and products, while 'r_r_p' also takes into account the reagents.
+The methods :method:`~linchemin.cheminfo.constructors.ChemicalEquationConstructor.build_from_reaction_string`
+and :method:`~linchemin.cheminfo.constructors.ChemicalEquationConstructor.build_from_rdrxn` can then be used to create the new :class:`~models.ChemicalEquation` by passing, respectively, a reaction string and the type of string (e.g., 'smiles' or 'smarts'), or an rdkit ChemicalReaction object.

 :class:`~models.ChemicalEquation` objects are characterized by various attributes.
 The ``catalog`` attribute stores the instances of the Molecule objects involved in the reaction